Gunman attacks Pittsburgh synagogue, killing 11 people

 Bowers also recently posted a photo of a collection of three semi-automatic handguns he titled "my glock family," a reference to the firearms manufacturer.
 He also posted photos of bullet holes in person-sized targets at a firing range, touting the "amazing trigger" on a handgun he was offering for sale.

-City officials said the shooting was being investigated as a federal hate crime.
-It comes amid a rash of high-profile attacks in an increasingly divided country, including the series of pipe bombs mailed over the past week to prominent Democrats and former officials.

-The people who provided the death toll spoke to The Associated Press anonymously because they were not authorized to speak publicly about the shooting.

-The attack took place during a baby naming ceremony, according to Pennsylvania Attorney General Josh Shapiro.
-It was unknown whether the baby was harmed.
+The attack took place during a baby-naming ceremony, according to Pennsylvania Attorney General Josh Shapiro.
+During a Jewish baby naming ceremony, the baby is given his or her Hebrew name.
+The name could be a name that sounds like the baby's secular name or has significance in his or her family's history.

 "It is a very horrific crime scene.
 It's one of the worst that I've seen and I've been on some plane crashes," said a visibly moved Wendell Hissrich, the Pittsburgh public safety director.